paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-136-violent-crime-control-and-law-enforcement.md

 <a id="section-14194"></a>
 ## § 14194.
 Responsibilities of Commission
-**(a) In general** The responsibilities of the Commission shall include such study and consultation as may be necessary or appropriate to carry out the purposes set forth in [section 14193 of this title](./chapter-136-violent-crime-control-and-law-enforcement.md#section-14193), including the specific measures described in subsections (b) through (e) of this section in relation to the subject areas addressed in those subsections.
+**(a) In general** The responsibilities of the Commission shall include such study and consultation as may be necessary or appropriate to carry out the purposes set forth in [section 14193 of this title](./chapter-136-violent-crime-control-and-law-enforcement.md#section-14193), including the specific measures described in subsections (b) through (e) in relation to the subject areas addressed in those subsections.

 **(b) Crime and violence generally** In addressing the subject of crime and violence generally, the activities of the Commission shall include the following: